-- OKWU application form - Students with less than 24 semester credits - a.
-An official final high school transcript with grade point average, class rank and graduation date - b.
-ACT or SAT scores (may appear on transcript) or an ACT residual, or CLT score for placement - Official transcript(s) from each college (if any) attended, including all concurrent work
+Students with less than 24-term credits must also include the following:

+- 1. An official final high school transcript with grade point average, class rank, and graduation date - 2.
+Optional: ACT/SAT scores (may appear on transcript) or an ACT residual, or CLT score for placement

-Readmission students
+Readmission students must submit:

-- Add documents required of a degree-seeker, detailed above
+- All documents required of a degree-seeker, detailed above,

-- Approved re-admission form
+- Approved re-admission form,

-- Approved appeal if required
+- Approved appeal if required.

-International, degree-seeking students
+International, degree-seeking students must submit the following items:

-- All documents required of a degree-seeker, detailed above - English language test - Transcript evaluation of final transcript (documenting graduation and GPA), evaluated by an approved organization, e.g., World Education Services (WES), American Association of Collegiate Registrars and Admissions Officers (AACRAO), International Credentials Evaluations (InCred) or National Association of Credential Evaluation Services (NACES)All official, final transcripts unless official transcripts were received by the transcript evaluation organization and is noted on the evaluation - Proof of financial support - Current copies of the I-94, passport, F-1 Visa, and I-20 - Provide 50% of the payment due before the start of classes - Remain current with the payment plan that is established after initial deposit is made - Students will not be allowed to carry a balance into an upcoming semester
+- All documents required of a degree-seeker, detailed above - English language test if graduating from an on-English speaking school

+Transcript evaluation of final transcript (documenting graduation and GPA), evaluated by an approved organization, e.g., World Education Services (WES), American Association of Collegiate Registrars and Admissions Officers (AACRAO), International Credentials Evaluations (InCred) or National Association of Credential Evaluation Services (NACES).

+All official, final transcripts unless official transcripts were received by the transcript evaluation organization and is noted on the evaluation.

+- Proof of financial support - Current copies of the I-94, passport, F-1Visa, and I-20 - Provide 50% of the payment due before the start of classes - Remain current with the payment plan that is established after initial deposit is made - Students will not be allowed to carry a balance into an upcoming term.

-Undocumented Student Admission Criteria
+Undocumented Student Admission Criteria must submit the following items:

-- All documents required of a degree-seeker, detailed above - Be a graduate from a US high school - Submit an Affidavit of Intent - Provide proof of financial support and a specified cash deposit in U.S. dollars - Provide 50% of the payment due before the start of classes - Remain current with the payment plan that is established after initial deposit is made - Students will not be allowed to carry a balance into an upcoming semester
+- All documents required of a degree-seeker, detailed above - Be a graduate from a US high school. - Submit an Affidavit of Intent. - Provide proof of financial support and a specified cash deposit in U.S. dollars. - Provide 50% of the payment due before the start of classes. - Remain current with the payment plan that is established after initial deposit is made. - Students will not be allowed to carry a balance into an upcoming term.

-Non-degree Seeking and Audit
+Non-degree Seeking and Audit students must submit the following items: